Madangudigar/online_course/README.md

 abot Navigation and Planning A Website

 day 21
-about Planning A Website and Digital CV Part 1
+about Digital CV Part 1

+day 22
+about Digital CV Part 2